cx-prog-lang/.github/features/switch_in_struct.md

 ## Caveat

- - Function alias members **cannot** simulate the virtual functions in OOP, while regular function members could, because they are associated with the actual function at compile-time by their type.
+ - Function alias members **cannot** simulate the virtual functions in OOP (while regular function members could) because they are associated with the actual function at compile-time by their type.
 In the following example, the variable `as_alias_2` would yield `foo`, while `not_alias_2` would yield `bar`.

 ```c
 #include <stdio.h>